The 21 Point Checklist for Launching and Marketing your Website in 2019

 Prepare analytics to ensure that your website is performing well.

-Evaluating your site and continually improving it over time is a routine task.
+Evaluating your site and continually improving it over time is routine.

 Monitoring the number of visits your website receives, the duration of time visitors stay, and the content they gravitate to are vital insights on the effectiveness of your strategies.